Enverodie/React-Native-learning/notes_meet2.md

 Also, feel free to add more items to the todo list!

 TODO for next Wednesday (in order of priority):
-* Find out how to convert a React project to React Native.
-Is it a complex process?
-Which should be emphasized?
 * Ensure everyone has a working React project tree.
 Create a basic new UI from scratch, removing the non-essential React source code.
 * Find out how React interacts with HTML.
 How is React executed?
 How does the client interact with it?